CircuitCoder4696/D-examples/terminology/Syntax.md

 ## Idioms

 An extra `{`...`}` in a loop's block-statement is sometimes used to make it easier to define one's variables in something like a loop rather than definging those variables outside a loop.
-However, for each pass of that loop, all the variables are erased.
+However, for each pass of that loop, all those variables are erased.